geopython/pycsw/docs/administration.rst

 PostgreSQL
 ^^^^^^^^^^

-- pycsw makes uses of PL/Python functions.
+- if PostGIS is not enabled, pycsw makes uses of PL/Python functions.
 To enable PostgreSQL support, the database user must be able to create functions within the database.
-In case of recent PostgreSQL versions (9.x), the PL/Python extension must be enabled prior to pycsw setup.
+In case of recent PostgreSQL versions (9.x), the PL/Python extension must be enabled prior to pycsw setup
+- `PostgreSQL Full Text Search`_ is supported for ``csw:AnyText`` based queries.  pycsw manages a GIN index against the anytext column.
+This is created automatically in ``pycsw.admin.setup_db``

 PostGIS
 ^^^^^^^